tweag/nickel/README.md

 - **Composable code**: the basic building blocks for computing are functions.
     They are first-class citizens, which can be passed around, called and composed.
-- **Composable data**: the basic building blocks for data blocks are records (called *objects* in JSON).
+- **Composable data**: the basic building blocks for data are records (called *objects* in JSON).
 In Nickel, records can be merged at will, including associated metadata (documentation, default values, type contracts, etc).